Image from eqroy - stock.adobe.com

 Perhaps the most obvious place to buy your scarf is directly from Hermes itself.
-But prices range from around $350 to $7,750 - wow!
+But prices range from a few hundred to thousands of dollars - wow!
 So, there's a lot of variation, and you might want to consider the cost per wear of the scarf you're buying.

 Remember, though, that a genuine Hermes scarf can last a lifetime with the right care, so it can be seen as an investment for your wardrobe.
 You'll look like a million dollars but won't need to stock up on as many cheaper scarves and accessories.

 But if you're not in the market to splash your cash and still want to look fabulous, try preloved designer options instead.

 Fashionphile offers luxury at affordable prices, and they have many different preloved Hermes scarf designs that sell between $200 to $800.

 Another option is Vestiaire Collective, where some Hermes scarf designs are available from $100 to $200 or more from various sellers.

 How should you care for your Hermes scarf?